Rene-007/atomicDDA/430_atomicDDA_flakes/README.md

     Overall required cpu time: 1620.1s

+The cpu time of 1620&thinsp;s means that it took just ~27&thinsp;min for simulating 1 million atoms at 101 wavelength points!

-This took just 27&thinsp;min for 101 wavelengths and a dimer size which should be possible to preciesely manufacturable with a combination of top-down and bottom-up methods!
-So, controlling electric field on the atomic scale seems to be in reach.
+Considering that such dimer sizes (128.5&thinsp;nm x 35.2&thinsp;nm x 15.0&thinsp;nm) should be possible to preciesely manufacturable with a combination of top-down and bottom-up methods, controlling electric fields on the atomic scale seems to be within reach.

-Resulting spectra and near-field distributions are plotted below.
+Finally, we can also obtain spectra and near-field distributions:

 <br/>
 <div align="center"><img src="../003_media/regrown-dimer_1-000-000-atoms_final.jpg" alt="Geometry and spectra and field plot of a regrown dimer"></div>
 <br/>

-Interestingly, there is a structure of the field within the dimer and, of course, the details arrangement of atoms in the gap is very important.
+Note, the field inside the dimer shows some structure, which is probably due to reflections of the field at the interfaces.
+The detailed arrangement of atoms in the gap region is very important for the field enhancement and spectral shape, too.

-In the [next section](../440_atomicDDA_flat) there is a variant of the code with a flatten memory layout of the vector, i.e. less transposure are needed.
-However, this does not seem to change the performance of the code in Matlab.
-Hence, no further documentation is provided.
+In the [last section](../440_atomicDDA_flat) there is a variant of the code with a flatten memory layout of the vectors, i.e. a lot of vector/matrix transpositions should be saved.
+However, our Matlab code seems to perform the same and, hence, no further documentation is provided.

+This closes our small course on implementing the *DDA* algorithm efficiently and applying it to nanostructure on the atomic scale.
+I hope, you enjoyed it!